*Updated February 2022*

 There aren’t many seats at the counter at Kappy’s, but that doesn’t deter the scores of devotees who have frequented this drive-up diner since 1967.
 Most folks wait at an outdoor picnic table and grab their brown-bagged orders to go or to eat in their parked car.
 But they’re missing the best part of the Kappy’s experience: watching rectangular mounds of meat sizzle on the griddle while the cook tops them with cheese, onions and other fixings before putting the whole spatula full in a soft white sub roll.

 Philly fans will prefer the classic cheese steak with sliced ribeye with provolone, but locals love Kappy’s own version with ground chuck and American.
 Cold subs, shakes and fried sides round out the menu. —K.L.

 501 N. Orlando Ave., Maitland, (407) 647-9099. old-school eats in Orlando

 New Smyrna Beach

-While The Breakers has only operated under its current ownership since 1990, the landmark building has served casual fare to flip-flop-clad beachgoers for generations.
+While The Breakers has only operated under its current ownership since 1990, the landmark building has served casual fare to flip-flop-clad beachgoers since the very beginning of the 20th century.
 There’s plenty of seafood on the menu here, but it’s really all about the burgers.
 The hefty half-pounders come topped with 15 different combinations of cheese, chili, bacon, pineapple and jalepeños, providing a solid base for a draft or a daiquiri in a plastic cup.
 Panoramic views of the Atlantic included. —K.L.